sanAkel/ufs_diurnal_diagnostics/RTOFS/score-card/README.md

-# What is being in calculations?
+# What is being used in calculations?

 Following gives an example of which files are being used.
 On any day, RTOFS production (or parallel) system,